-The City is nearing completion of a lawsuit challenging its 2013 electric rate plan and the transfer of revenues from the Glendale Water & Power (GWP) Electric Fund to the General Fund.
+As of October 31, 2022, the lawsuits challenging the City's 2013 electric rate plan and the transfer of revenues from the Glendale Water & Power (GWP) Electric Fund to the General Fund have concluded.
 In 2014, Juan Saavedra and I.B.E.W.
 Local 18 filed a lawsuit in Los Angeles Superior Court (the "2014 IBEW Lawsuit") challenging the 2013 electric rate plan and the City's general fund transfer ("GFT").
 The Glendale Coalition for a Better Government ("Coalition") also filed a lawsuit in 2014 challenging the 2013 electric rate plan and GFT ("2014 Coalition Lawsuit").
 The 2014 IBEW Lawsuit and 2014 Coalition lawsuit were consolidated for purposes of trial (and are sometimes referred to herein collectively as the "2014 Lawsuits").
 In October 2020, the City received a favorable ruling in the remand trial of the 2014 Lawsuits, resulting in a determination that the City will not have to make any refunds of electric rate revenues or general fund transfers.
 That decision has been appealed by IBEW.